dolittle/Studio/Source/DevTool/README.md

 * Need to be able to add existing microservice

 * Refresh port mapping in workspaces.json when changes occur - added microservice

-* Don't show Web related things if Microservice does not have a frontend
-* Don't start the Web frontend process if it doesn't have a web frontend

 * Fix GitHub action that saves version to read existing file and amend the version info
 * Show details on overview for each microservice